Our Approach

 Rivercrest Wellness uses an eclectic blend of modalities.
-Some of the primary theoretical approaches include: EMDR, Trauma Focused - Cognitive Behavioral Therapy (TF-CBT), Motivational Interviewing, Mindfulness Based Stress Reduction (MBSR) & Somatic Processing.
-Our clinicians also are Level 1 Gottman trained.
+Some of the primary theoretical approaches include: EMDR, Trauma Focused - Cognitive Behavioral Therapy (TF-CBT), Mindfulness Based Stress Reduction (MBSR) & Somatic Processing.
+Our clinicians also are Gottman trained.

 01.